Your Walk-in Cold Room FAQs Answered

 Our commercial cold rooms operate 24-7, so you can access your chiller room at any time.
 We have on-site parking and 24-hour security measures in place to keep your stock safe.

 If you are looking for a hygienic and reliable cold room to hire, contact our team today to see how Dephna can help.
-We also rent commercial kitchens in London, equipped with everything you would need to get your catering business underway.
+We also rent delivery kitchens and commercial kitchens in London, equipped with everything you would need to get your catering business underway.